 Getting Started

-Quick start guide to run your first GPU workload with GPU Provider.
+Quick start guide to run your first GPU workload with Anex.

 Minikube

-Then configure Gateway class to a node-port type and set the domain to the machine’s public IP in your helm values.yaml
+Configure the gateway class to node-port and set domain to the machine’s public IP in values.yaml:

 deployment: